-- How the decisions were in the person’s best interests
+- How the decisions are in the person’s best interests.

-- Any advice you had received before making the decision
+- Any advice you sought before making the decision and from whom.

-The Office of the Public Guardian are authorised to supervise deputies and provide advice and support.
-Within the first year of being a deputy you will get a ‘general’ level of supervision.
-After a year this may be reduced to ‘minimal’ supervision if:
+The Office of the Public Guardian is authorised to supervise deputies, and provide advice and support.
+Within the first year of being a deputy, you will get a ‘general’ level of supervision.
+After a year, this may be reduced to ‘minimal’ supervision if:

-- The Office of the Public guardian consider that you no longer need general supervision
+- The Office of the Public Guardian considers that you no longer need general supervision.